piccolo-orm/piccolo/docs/src/piccolo/projects_and_apps/included_apps.rst

 environment.

-Databases such as Postgres have inbuilt ways of dumping and restoring data (via ``pg_dump`` and ``pg_restore``), however they use binary files, which aren't suitable for source control.
-Also, when dumping and restoring data, the databases need to be running the same version of Postgres, which occasionally is problematic.
+Databases such as Postgres have inbuilt ways of dumping and restoring data (via ``pg_dump`` and ``pg_restore``).
+Some reasons to use the fixtures app
+instead:

+ * When you want the data to be loadable in a range of database versions.
+ * Fixtures are stored in JSON, which are a bit friendlier for source control.

 To dump the data into a new fixture file: